 While all religions and enlightenment traditions have prepared us for the transition from here to a “better place”—whether it is Nirvana or heaven—this life is not a mere passage, an inferior or lowly place.
 This is certainly not a place to be liberated from or to stop returning to.
 And this is not a place that one should fear or deny.
 You don’t need to leave this world behind to find enlightenment.
 Rather, you need to learn to look deep into this universe, this life, and to allow its tremendous dormant spiritual powers to blossom.

 Tantra has always been interested in unions, marriages, and fusions.
 But we must not ignore the fact that being human is already an amazing tantric experience.
 Every human being is a blend of “human” and “being,” a meeting point of matter and spirit, form and formlessness, mortality and immortality, time and eternity, limitation and limitlessness.
-In Radical Tantra, we explore this meeting point and bring the dimensions of matter and spirit into union within our heart.
+In Heart of Tantra, we explore this meeting point and bring the dimensions of matter and spirit into union within our heart.

 The heart is the center where this ultimate tantric union can take place, and as soon as the two dimensions unite in us, we experience a blissful explosion that completely blesses our human experience—this rare and precious opportunity to be the meeting point that we are, and to fulfil a meaning that cannot be fulfilled in any other imaginable dimension.